HassanAnees1/HassanAnees1/README.md

 ## 👋 About Me

 Hi there!
-I'm **Hassan Anees Elzeny**, a passionate AI enthusiast and Computer & Artificial Intelligence student at MTI University in Cairo (Expected Graduation: 2025).
+I'm **Hassan Anees Elzeny**, a passionate AI enthusiast and Computer & Artificial Intelligence student at Helwan University in Cairo (Expected Graduation: 2025).
 I thrive on solving complex problems and love exploring new technologies to make a meaningful impact through AI.

-- 🔭 I’m currently working on innovative AI projects.
+- 🔭 Currently working on innovative AI projects.
 - 🌱 Continuously enhancing my skills in Machine Learning, Data Science, and Software Development.
-- 💡 I enjoy creating interactive projects and staying on top of tech trends.
+- 💡 I have experience developing applications using Streamlit and Flask, and implementing deep learning architectures such as GRU, ANN, CNN, RNN, and R-CNN.
+- 🎓 Since July 2024, I'm enrolled in an advanced course covering cutting-edge AI techniques.
 - 📫 Reach me at: [hassananees188@gmail.com](mailto:hassananees188@gmail.com)

 ---